Driving Across Montreal

 Montreal is as scythed by freeways as any U.S. city, and it helps to be prepared to deal with the sudden shift from quiet countryside to confusing urban madness.
 If you’ve followed the rural route across Quebec from Ottawa, you enter the city from the northwest, on the Hwy-640 Autoroute; the freeway route from Ottawa brings you in on the Hwy-40 Autoroute, straight into downtown.

-The city takes its name from a 700-foot-high hill, now the pleasant tree-covered Mount Royal Park just north of downtown.
+The city takes its name from a more than 700-ft-high (213-m) hill, now the pleasant tree-covered Mount Royal Park just north of downtown.
 Planned by Frederick Law Olmsted and opened in 1876, the park’s stairs and paths lead up to a belvedere, from which you have a sweeping view of the city, the St. Lawrence River, the southern suburbs, and, on the eastern slope, a huge steel cross that’s lit up at night.

-Montreal’s Pierre Elliot Trudeau airport lies 13 miles west of downtown.
+Montreal’s Pierre Elliot Trudeau airport lies 11 mi (18 km) west of downtown.
 Numerous freeways crisscross Montreal, and driving around is pretty easy (though all signs, including the complicated parking rules, are in French), but if you want to escape from your car for a day or two, the city is eminently walkable.

 For food, Montreal has something for everyone, thanks to the city’s truly international population—sizable immigrant communities make Montreal a dining adventure.
 At lunchtime, workers from the Montreal financial district cram into Chez Delmo (275 Notre Dame St. W., 514/288-4288), a contemporary version of traditional Old Montreal seafood restaurants, where dishes are always fresh.
 There’s a nice oyster bar too.
 You must eat French at least once while in Montreal, and French restaurants do not come more traditional.
 Another reliable bet is L’Express (3927 St. Denis St., 514/845-5333), east of Mount Royal Park, open from breakfast until after midnight.

-For first-time visitors, one unexpected Montreal specialty is a taste of New York City: the deli sandwich, usually built of slices of rye bread around a classic version of Montreal’s beloved “smoked meat,” a.k.a. corned beef.
+One unexpected Montreal specialty is the deli sandwich, brought here by Jewish immigrants.
+This version is usually built of slices of rye bread around a classic version of Montreal’s beloved “smoked meat,” a.k.a. corned beef.
 Many of the great old delis have gone out of business; one survivor (since 1928!) is Schwartz’s Charcuterie Hebraique (3895 St. Laurent Blvd., 514/842-4813), which is slightly touristy but serves some of the finest pastrami on the planet.